paulissoft/oracle-tools/jdbc/smart-pool-data-source/README.md

 SQL> connect P[X]/<password of P>
 ```

-This will lead to one session (one entry in `v$session`).
+This will lead to exactly one session (one entry in `v$session`).

-But if we have three pools with usernames `P[X]`, `P[Y]` and `P[Z]`, then we will have three different usernames again.

-Please note that in UCP this is a correct way of setting up one pool with credentials of just one (proxy) user.

-Is there any other solution?

-When you have a normal connection to the proxy user and you invoke then the JDBC method `OracleConnection.openProxySession()`, you will get a proxy session to the schema wanted.
+But the Hikari pool can only have one user, so it will be use `P` that will be the username to connect to.
+And the schema to connect to later will be provided by the fixed pool.
+Therefore you need to invoke the JDBC method `OracleConnection.openProxySession()`, that will get you a proxy session to the schema wanted.
 But, at the expense of a second session (in `v$session`).
 See also [the OracleConnection class](https://docs.oracle.com/en/database/oracle/oracle-database/23/jajdb/oracle/jdbc/OracleConnection.html).

-Although half of these sessions do nothing, they may be counted in the Oracle Cloud as stated before (a maximum of sessions per CPU).
+Although half of these (overflow) sessions do nothing, they may be counted in the Oracle Cloud as stated before (a maximum of sessions per CPU).
-So we win some with combining pools but we lose a lot by using proxy sessions?
+So we can reduce the number of sessions by using an overflow pool but not as much as with an UCP overflow pool.

-Well, there is a clever trick to optimize, i.e. decrease the number of sessions: among the user schemas there is always one that is used most (as can be determined by the pool statistics).
+But there is a clever trick to optimize, i.e. decrease the number of sessions: among the user schemas there is always one that is used most (as can be determined by the pool statistics).

-Let that user (say X) just connect without a proxy, and let the other users connect through X.
+Assume that user X is that user.
+Now let user X just connect without a proxy (username `X`), and let the other users connect through X (i.e. username `X[Y]` and `X[Z]`).

 So we get: